MickeyUK/mickeyuk.github.io/_projects/isometric-controller.md

     Vector3 heading = Vector3.Normalize(rightMovement + upMovement);

 The problem with a fixed isometric perspective like this is that the player character will be hidden behind elements in the foreground.
 To combat this I used I used an outlined diffuse shader to create an x-ray effect, so that the player character is always visible.
 I used the shader [**here**](http://wiki.unity3d.com/index.php/Silhouette-Outlined_Diffuse).

-# Download

-The GitHub repository can be found [**here**](https://github.com/MickeyUK/isometric-controller).

-# Play

-If you want to see it in action, click the play button below.